Optical disc drive: Computer interfaces

-All optical disc-drives use the SCSI-protocol on a command bus level, and initial systems used either a fully featured SCSI bus or as these were some what cost-prohibitive to sell to consumer applications, a proprietary cost-reduced version of the bus.
+All optical disc-drives use the SCSI-protocol on a command bus level, and initial systems used either a fully featured SCSI bus or as these were somewhat cost-prohibitive to sell to consumer applications, a proprietary cost-reduced version of the bus.
 This is because conventional ATA-standards at the time did not support, or have any provisions for any sort of removable media or hot-plugging of disk drives.
 Most modern internal drives for personal computers, servers, and workstations are designed to fit in a standard 5 1/4-inch (also written as 5.25 inch) drive bay and connect to their host via an ATA or SATA bus interface, but communicate using the SCSI protocol commands on software level as per the ATA Package Interface standard developed for making Parallel ATA/IDE interfaces compatible with removable media.
 Some devices may support vendor-specific commands such as recording density ("GigaRec"), laser power setting ("VariRec"), ability to manually hard-limit rotation speed in a way that overrides the universal speed setting (separately for reading and writing), and adjusting the lens and tray movement speeds where a lower setting reduces noise, as implmenented on some Plextor drives, as well as the ability to force overspeed burning, meaning beyond speed recommended for the media type, for testing purposes, as implemented on some Lite-On drives.
 Additionally, there may be digital and analog outputs for audio.
 The outputs may be connected via a header cable to the sound card or the motherboard or to headphones or an external speaker with a 3.5mm AUX plug cable that many early optical drives are equipped with.
 At one time, computer software resembling CD players controlled playback of the CD.
 Today the information is extracted from the disc as digital data, to be played back or converted to other file formats.

 Some early optical drives have dedicated buttons for CD playback controls on their front panel, allowing them to act as a standalone compact disc player.

 External drives were popular in the beginning, because the drives often required complex electronics to institute, rivaling in complexity the Host computer system itself.
 External drives using SCSI, Parallel port, USB and FireWire interfaces exist, most modern drives being USB.
 Some portable versions for laptops power themselves from batteries or directly from their interface bus.